ooRexx/ooRexx/CMake-build-readme.txt

 4. You are now ready to create everything necessary in building ooRexx on your platform.
 On Windows run the following commands:

-   cmake -G "NMake Makefiles" -DBUILD_NSIS C:\ooRexx\source lication nmake cpack ./
+   cmake -G "NMake Makefiles" -DBUILD_NSIS=1 C:\ooRexx\source lication nmake cpack ./